akeylesslabs/docker-compose/README.md

 - For TLS-enabled Gateway config manager, provide the cert and key at:
   - `GW_TLS/ca.crt`
   - `GW_TLS/key.pem`

+### Redis password (required when cache is enabled)
+If you enable the Gateway cluster cache, you **must** define a Redis password.
+Create or edit a `.env` file in this folder and set:

+`REDIS_PASS='your-REDIS-password'`

+> The password is stored in the local `.env` file and is referenced by both the `redis-cache` service and the Gateway (`gateway.env`).
+> Replace the example value with your own and keep this file out of source control.

 ## Profiles and Services